0xSpaceShard/starknet-hardhat-example/README.md

 `package.json` is fixed to use the latest `starknet-hardhat-plugin` version this example repository is synced with.

 ## Troubleshooting
-If you're having issues trying to use this example repo with the Starknet plugin, try using the `npm install` and\or `npm update` commands, as it may be due to version mismatch in the dependencies.
+If you're having issues trying to use this example repo with the Starknet plugin, try using the `npm install` and/or `npm update` commands, as it may be due to version mismatch in the dependencies.

 ## Branches
 - `master` - latest stable examples